 TMA's latest publication also focuses on the business side of medicine.

-Physicians guides physicians in setting the vision, direction, and
+Business Basics for Physicians guides physicians in setting the vision, direction, and

 policies that help ensure practice viability and helps them gain a basic

 understanding of financial management and other business topics.

 To purchase the book, visit the TMA website.